friends-of-presta/security-advisories/_posts/2023-01-17-smplredirectionsmanager.md

 ## Description

-The method `SmplTools::getMatchingRedirectionsFromParts()` hold a sensitive SQL calls that can be executed with a trivial http call and exploited to forge a SQL injection.
+The method `SmplTools::getMatchingRedirectionsFromParts()` hold a sensitive SQL calls that can be executed with a trivial http call and exploited to forge a blind SQL injection.

 The large scope of URL exposed to the vulnerability increases its severity and the risk that a pattern of URL is in withlist of a WAF.